TCD-Arena/cd_zoo/README.md

 ```bash
 jupyter notebook simple_usage.ipynb
 ```
-Explore basic usage with guided examples in the notebook.
+You can explore basic usage with guided examples in the notebook.

 #### 2. Simple Example Run
 ```bash